CubicCommunity/AvalancheIndex/about.md

 Level cells with a glow emerging from the side represent levels in Avalanche's hall of fame.
 These levels stand out the most among the team's creations.
 By default, unrated or unlisted levels will not be highlighted.

-If a level is featured on Avalanche's servers, you may see a button with the Avalanche logo appear on the left side menu on the level's information page.
+If a level is featured on Avalanche's servers, you may see a button with the Avalanche logo appear on the left-hand side menu on the level's information page, or the right-hand side menu on the pause menu while playing the level.
 Pressing this will create a pop-up giving more information about the level as a project by the team, the type of project it is, its host, etc. You will also see a button to watch its full showcase video.

 ---